 Set the number of bytes that are occupied by a long long integer.
 If set to zero, the size of a long long integer on the host system, or 8, will be used.
-This is also the default.
+This is also the default unless overridden by CBC_DEFAULT_LONG_SIZE at compile time.

 '''

-FloatSize => 0 \mid 1 \mid 2 \mid 4 \mid 8 \mid 12 \mid 16
+\texttt{FloatSize} \Longrightarrow 0 \mid 1 \mid 2 \mid 4 \mid 8 \mid 12 \mid 16

 '''

 Set the number of bytes that are occupied by a single precision floating point value.
 If you set it to zero, the size of a float on the host system will be used.
-This is also the default.
-For details on floating point support, see the section on Floating Point Values on page 62.
+This is also the default unless overridden by CBC_DEFAULT_FLOAT_SIZE at compile time.
+For details on floating point support, see the section on Floating Point Values on page 66.

 '''

-DoubleSize => 0 \mid 1 \mid 2 \mid 4 \mid 8 \mid 12 \mid 16
+\texttt{DoubleSize} \Longrightarrow 0 \mid 1 \mid 2 \mid 4 \mid 8 \mid 12 \mid 16

 '''

 Set the number of bytes that are occupied by a double precision floating point value.
 If you set it to zero, the size of a double on the host system will be used.
-This is also the default.
-For details on floating point support, see the section on Floating Point Values on page 62.
+This is also the default unless overridden by CBC_DEFAULT_DOUBLE_SIZE at compile time.
+For details on floating point support, see the section on Floating Point Values on page 66.

-'''

-LongDoubleSize =>0 \mid 1 \mid 2 \mid 4 \mid 8 \mid 12 \mid 16
+$\texttt{LongDoubleSize} \Longrightarrow 0 \mid 1 \mid 2 \mid 4 \mid 8 \mid 12 \mid 16$

-'''

 Set the number of bytes that are occupied by a double precision floating point value.
 If you set it to zero, the size of a long double on the host system, or 12 will be used.
-This is also the default.
-For details on floating point support, see the section on Floating Point Values on page 62.
+This is also the default unless overridden by CBC_DEFAULT_LONG_DOUBLE_SIZE at compile time.
+For details on floating point support, see the section on Floating Point Values on page 66.